edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <hr>
 <p>

-Here us the Colab notebook to go along with the video.
-This will also give you a good example of what your notebook could look like so far.<p>
+Here is a sample Colab notebook to go along with the video.
+This will give you an example of what your notebook could look like so far, as you have some functions in there and create headings for the next few functions.<p>
 [Example notebook](https://colab.research.google.com/drive/1a_RtRtVfeO0m2528T4V-bCXozWf3HpM7?usp=sharing)<p>
 <p>
 <hr>